+Fig. 4.
+Overview of the Umbrella contract

-The vote buying problem raised by DAOstack is a nonissue in reality.
-The umbrella DAO tokens will likely always have a market value greater than the balance of the governance contract.
-Since tokens are staked against a particular choice until a vote is passed, Anyone voting for such a self destructive proposal would stand to lose more through destroying the value of their Umbrella DAO tokens than they would being paid the maximum bribe of 10%. (their tokens would be locked in the contract meaning they wouldn’t be able to sell)
+The vote buying problem raised by DAOstack is a non-issue in this case.
+The Umbrella DAO tokens will likely always have a market value greater than the balance of the governance contract.
+Since tokens are staked against a particular choice until a vote is passed, anyone voting for such a self-destructive proposal would stand to lose more through destroying the value of their Umbrella DAO tokens than they would gain from the maximum bribe of 10% of the DAOs balance.
+(And their tokens would be locked in the contract, meaning they wouldn’t be able to sell.)

 Dividend proposal:

 Dividends are a vital feedback for added stability in the finances of Umbrella DAO.
-Dividends incentivise token holders to take a long term view in decision making.
+Dividends incentivise token holders to take a long-term view in decision making.

-1. Anyone can make a dividend proposal for a 0.1 ETH deposit.
+1. Anyone can make a dividend proposal for a 0.1 ETH deposit

-2. dividend proposals are voted on once a year
+2. Dividend proposals are voted on once a year

-3. dividend proposals are not limited to 10% of balance.
+3. Dividend proposals are not limited to 10% of balance

-4. on passing, a the entire amount is shared proportionally amongst token holders.
+4. Once they are passed, the entire amount is shared proportionally among token holders.

+The idea here is not to create the Final governance contract of all time, but simply to set up a basic ability to self update with enough fail-safes built in so that Umbrella DAO has enough time to adapt.
+These failsafes, narrow inputs, limited spending and closing the forum to non token holders, should give Umbrella DAO the breathing room to develop in to a much tougher nut to crack.

 6. The Foundation

-Umbrella will set up a UK non-profit foundation to handle the token sale funding.
-The foundation consists of the people working on this project right now.
-The person writing these words is a member.
-They are being paid in tokens.
-The foundation will share 10% of the tokens.
-Once the project is delivered they will each become normal token holders just like you.
+Umbrella will set up a non-profit foundation to handle the token sale funding.
+The foundation will consist of the people working on this project right now, including the author of this White Paper.
+No more than 10% of the tokens will be set aside to pay them.
+Once the project is delivered, each of the individuals running the foundation will become a normal token holder just like you.

-A further 10% of the tokens will be held by the foundation and sold on the open market to cover costs of developing and auditing the governance contract.
+A further 10% of the tokens will be retained by the foundation and gradually sold on the open market to cover the costs of developing and auditing the governance contract.

 The entirety of the balance of the crowd sale will become the balance of the governance contract.

-7. Actual operation:
+7. Actual Operation

-“DAOs are open, self-organized networks coordinated by crypto-economic incentives and self-executing code, cooperating around shared goals.
-Powered by the network effect”
+DAOs are open, self-organized networks coordinated by crypto-economic incentives and self-executing code, cooperating around shared goals.
+Powered by the network effect

-Umbrella DAOs primary goal is profit for the DAO.
-The DAO will function by inviting proposals for projects, analysing the proposals prospects of success, and voting on which project to fund the Token sale of.
-By issuing token sales instead of backing the project in itself, the DAO is able to back many projects at the same time and build equity more quickly.
-Members of Umbrella DAO cast votes weighted by the amount
+Umbrella DAO’s primary goal is to create profit for the DAO.
+The DAO will function by inviting proposals for projects, analysing their prospects for success, and voting to decide which project’s token sale should be funded.
+By issuing token sales instead of backing the project itself, the DAO is able to back many projects at the same time and build equity more quickly.
+Members of Umbrella DAO cast votes in proportion to the number

 of tokens they control.
-Tokens are divisible, indistinguishable and can easily be transferred between accounts.
-In order to prevent “proposal spam,” a minimal deposit can be required to be paid when creating a proposal, which gets refunded if quorum is achieved.
-If quorum is not achieved, the DAO keeps the proposal deposit.
-The value of the proposal deposit can be changed from the default value by the DAO through another proposal.
+Tokens are divisible, indistinguishable and easily transferred between accounts.
+In order to prevent “proposal spam,” a minimal deposit is required to be paid when creating a proposal.
+This deposit is refunded if a quorum is achieved.
+If a quorum is not achieved, the proposer loses their deposit.
+The value of the proposal deposit can be changed from the default value by the DAO by means of another proposal.

-We aim to make a more robust governance contract through narrowing the functions available initially compared to the more dangerous design seen in Slock.its theDAO which contained the option to split the contract to form a new DAO at the same time splitting funds.
+We aim to make a more robust governance contract by narrowing the functions available initially.
+This will be less dangerous than the design used by Slock.it’s TheDAO which contained the option to split the contract to form a new DAO and at the same time split the funds.